soanvig/Beavero/README.md

 - JS: Uglifier (https://github.com/lautis/uglifier [Uglifier Ruby version])
 - Images: (https://github.com/toy/image_optim)
 - Fonts: [currently no processor chosen]

+## Usage
+Wanna know how to use Beavero, huh?

+Simply create [configuration file](#configuration), and run Ruby script: `Beavero.build`.
+Sorry, I couldn't make it simplier :(

+Example usage of modules can be found in `tests/test_enviroment_configuration` directory, beacause this is a directory used for running tests.

 ## App tree
 The most important part here: the app tree.